 Contact a Hudson County Accident Attorney

 When a landlord fails to regularly maintain a property, tragedy can strike, causing tenants or their guests to become seriously injured.
 Situations like these require an experienced attorney to assess the factors surrounding the accident and determine whether the landlord is liable.
-At Greenberg, Walden & Grossman, LLC, we have the skill and experience it takes to hold a landlord accountable and recover the compensation you deserve.
+At Greenberg & Walden, LLC, we have the skill and experience it takes to hold a landlord accountable and recover the compensation you deserve.
 To schedule a consultation, contact our office today.